dhurlburtusa/shortcuts/ai/ai-notes.md

 Note: This analysis is more about predicting than about learning.

+#### Naive Bayes Algorithm

+Used to classify items based on many features in the data.
+Assumes all the predictors are independent from one another, this is why it is called naive.

+Classes and predictors are set up.
+Then the algorithm will do class predictor probability.
+It looks at each one of the predictors and creates a probability that the dob belongs in each class.

+Used by banks to check for fraud.
+Used by cybersecurity firms to look for security threats.

 ## Artificial Neural Network

 AI system that mimics the structure of the human brain.